Samarthsj1013/AI-Phishing-Detection-Chrome-Extension/README.md

 # PhishGuard AI 🛡️

-A Chrome Extension that detects phishing URLs in real time using a machine learning model I built and trained from scratch.
+Chrome extension that tells you if a website is trying to phish you — before you get got.

+## The idea
+I kept seeing news about people falling for phishing links, and most browser warnings only catch sites that are already reported.
+I wanted something that could catch suspicious URLs before they're even in any database — using ML to analyze the URL structure itself.

-## What it does
+## What actually happens when you click scan
-When you're on any website, click the extension and it tells you whether the URL is safe or suspicious — along with the specific reasons why it was flagged.

-## How it works
-The extension sends the current tab's URL to a local Flask API, which runs it through a Random Forest model and returns a prediction with confidence score.
-The reasons shown aren't hardcoded — they come from SHAP values, which measure how much each feature actually pushed the model toward its decision.
+1. The extension grabs the current tab's URL
+2. Sends it to my Flask API running on Render
+3. API runs it through a Random Forest model I trained on 11,430 URLs
+4. Simultaneously checks it against VirusTotal (70+ security vendors)
+5. Returns a verdict in under a second with the specific reasons

 ## Stack
-- Random Forest classifier (scikit-learn)
+- scikit-learn (Random Forest)
-- SHAP TreeExplainer for explainability
+- SHAP for explainability
+- VirusTotal API
-- Flask REST API
+- Flask + Render
 - Chrome Extension (Manifest V3)

-## Model metrics
+## Numbers
-Trained on 11,430 URLs (balanced — half phishing, half legitimate)

 | Metric | Score |
 |--------|-------|
 | Accuracy | 90.07% |